Resources

 Metacognition Action Verbs

 Naming thinking facilitates learning growth by providing a structured framework for students to understand and articulate their cognitive processes.
-As part of my work with schools I have recently adapted a continuum of Blooms action thinking verbs and have mapped it through an Inquiry process.
-This tool is aimed to enhance how teachers might identify the types of thinking they are nurturing in their students throughout a Guided Inquiry.
+As part of my work with schools I have recently adapted a continuum of Blooms action thinking verbs and have mapped along side an Inquiry process. .
 I hope that this tool can help learners to enhance their agency by encouraging reflective thinking and metacognitive awareness.

 Cost Benefit Analysis